KBAlign: Efficient Self Adaptation on Specific Knowledge Bases: Methodology

 \subsection{Iterative Tuning}

-Apart from summarizing and self questioning to help deep understanding, human students also take tests at each learning stage and strengthen the knowledge they have not yet mastered by correcting their answers.
-Similarly, we hope that the model can improve itself through self-verifying in addition to understanding.
+Apart from summarizing and self-questioning to help deep understanding, human students also take tests at each learning stage and strengthen the knowledge they have not yet mastered by correcting their answers.
+Similarly, we hope that the model can improve itself through self-verification in addition to understanding.
+The detailed process is also provided in algorithm~\ref{alg:qa_train}.

 \textbf{Initial Tuning}.
 With the self-annotation <\( Q \), \( A \)> data, we tune \( M \) to get an initially adapted version.
-It is worth mentioning that a mixed paradigm has to be adopted to enhance the model generalization, that is, to provide a part of (50\% in our practice) retrieved context \( C_R \) which is different from the annotation \( C \) as the model input combined with \( Q \).
-This is to bridge the gap between tuning and inference in which RAG is not completely precise.
+Due to the limitations of the retriever, the retrieved \( C_R \) in test scenario may differ from the annotation context \( C \) (in which the golden paragraph \( C_g \) must be included).
+Therefore, we randomly concatenate either \( C \) or \( C_R \) with the question \( Q \) as the input.
+This mixed paradigm aims to bridge the gap between tuning and inference.

 \textbf{Self-Verify Tuning}.
-Based on the \( M_0 \) that is initially adapted on a part of the data <\( Q_0 \), \( A_0 \)>, we conduct RAG on \( Q_1 \) to get the predicted answer \( P_1 \) reflecting current capability of \( M_0 \).
-By providing the ground truth answer, the model verifies its own prediction and analyzes the wrong reason, which we name as \( V_1 \).
-In the next stage, we can then require the model to generate \( V_1 \) based on <\( Q_1 \), \( P_1 \)>.
-And so on, we generate the verifying data based on current performance, and conduct the Q\&A task and verify task at the same time in an iterative manner.
+We divide the annotated data into k parts <\(Q_{1,2,...k}\), \(A_{1,2,...k}\)>, and adapt the model with the first part <\( Q_1 \), \( A_1 \)> to get the initial version \( M_1 \).
+Using this model, we perform RAG inference in the second part \( Q_2 \) to obtain the predicted answer \( P_2 \) reflecting current capability of \( M_1 \).
+Given the ground-truth answer \( A_2 \), the model verifies its own prediction and analyzes the wrong reason, which we name \( V_2 \).
+In the next stage, we can then use <\( Q_2 \), \( P_2 \)> as input and \( V_2 \) as output to continue tuning \( M_0 \).
+And so on, we generate the verification data based on current performance, and conduct the Q\&A task and verify task at the same time in an iterative manner.
 In experiments, we use 25\% of verify and 75\% of Q\&A, and implement 2-3 iterations.